lena-larionova/docs.konghq.com/app/gateway/2.6.x/install-and-run/ubuntu.md

 ### Kong Gateway (Enterprise)

-To install the Debian file for Ubuntu from the command line, use the following command:
+To install the .deb file for Ubuntu from the command line, use the following command:

 ```bash
 sudo dpkg -i kong-enterprise-edition_{{page.kong_versions[1].ee-version}}_all.deb